Javid Abdelmoneim

-Javid Abdelmoneim (born c.1979) is a British-born physician and television presenter.
-He is best known for his work with Médecins Sans Frontières (MSF / Doctors without Borders) which has seen him respond to crises in Iraq (2009), Haiti (2010), South Sudan (2014), Sierra Leone (2014), Syria (2017-2018) and also aboard the Aquarius (2016), a search and rescue ship run in partnership between MSF and SOS Mediteranée.
-Most recently, Abdelmoneim served as a Member of the Board of Trustees (2015 – 2021) and was also elected the youngest serving president and chair of the Board (2017 – 2021) for MSF UK.
+Javid Abdelmoneim (born c.
+1979) is a British-born physician.
+He is the International President of Médecins Sans Frontières (elected 26 June 2025), and former television presenter.
+He works with Médecins Sans Frontières (MSF / Doctors without Borders) which has seen him respond to crises in Iraq (2009), Haiti (2010), South Sudan (2014), Sierra Leone (2014), Syria (2017–2018) and also aboard the Aquarius (2016), a search and rescue ship run in partnership between MSF and SOS Mediteranée.
+Most recently, Abdelmoneim served as a Member of the Board of Trustees (2015–2021) and was also elected the youngest serving president and chair of the Board (2017–2021) for MSF UK.

-During his time in Sierra Leone in 2014, he documented his experiences during the West Africa Ebola epidemic for the BAFTA, Emmy & Grierson, shortlisted Panorama film ‘Ebola Frontline.’
+During his time in Sierra Leone in 2014, he documented his experiences during the West Africa Ebola epidemic for the BAFTA, Emmy & Grierson, shortlisted Panorama film Ebola Frontline.
 A film that was broadcast in more than 20 countries globally.